 The use of geochemical investigations has also been important in determining the subsurface temperature of fluids.
 Areas with widespread hot springs, fumaroles and boreholes are easy unlike those with little of these manifestations.
-In such cases, soil gas sampling in holes augured to one-metre depth has been done to map fractures.
-The soil gas measurements have been made for CO2, air, and radon along grid lines 1km apart and at intervals of 0.5km.
+In such cases, soil gas sampling in holes augured to one-meter depth has been done to map fractures.
+The soil gas measurements have been made for $CO_2$ , air, and radon along grid lines 1km apart and at intervals of 0.5km.
 There are obvious problems of interpreting soil gas data, as they can be misleading.

-Heat flow measurements aim at assessing the amount of heat being lost naturally from a prospect and is used to conceptualize the amount of energy that could be concealed and the relationship between the geological and the discharging features.
+Heat flow measurements aim at assessing the amount of heat being lost naturally from a prospect and is used to conceptualize the amount of energy that could be concealed and the relationship between the geological structures and the discharging features.
 The heat loss method is used indirectly to determine the size of the reservoir as large heat loss mirrors a large reservoir.
 The amount of heat lost is also required during later simulation modelling to determine the reservoir potential.

-Influenced by the requirement from the World Bank which has funded most of Kenya's geothermal development, environmental studies have been carried out routinely since 1985.
+Influenced by the requirement from the World Bank who have funded most of the Kenya's geothermal development, environmental studies started being carried out routinely since 1985.
 It is now a requirement for any power project by Kenya's newly enacted Environmental Management and coordination Act, 1999.
 The studies would include environmental and social economical aspects.
-Emphasis is made in the collection of baseline data to ensure that future geothermal development is made in a sound environmentally and socially acceptable manner.
-Some of Kenya's prospects are located in national parks, highly agricultural and traditional lands that require very careful environmental studies that incorporate the local people's views.
+Emphasis is made in the collection of baseline data to ensure that future geothermal development is made in an environmentally sound and a socially acceptable manner.
+Some of Kenya's prospects are located in National parks, highly agricultural and traditional lands that require very careful environmental studies that incorporate the local people's views.

-3.2 Conceptual modelling
+3.2 Conceptual Modelling.